 More About Religious Play

 Costumes worn in religious play resemble those worn in the church, but they are often designed to show more skin than real religious clothing.
 Religious play can also occur without costumes.

 Many people enjoy the religious play because the linking of religion and sex is considered taboo.
 There is something appealing about corrupting an institution deemed sacred with the profanity of sex.
 This type of play also helps reinforce dominant and submissive roles in a relationship.
-Just as priests and other church leaders shape the morality of their congregation and pardon or punish their flock for their sins, the dominant partner has the power to control his submissive.
+Just as priests and other church leaders shape the morality of their congregation and pardon or punish their flock for their sins, the dominant partner has the power to control their submissive.

-During religious play, the submissive often confesses his or her sins and awaits punishment for them.
+During religious play, the submissive often confesses their sins and awaits punishment for them.
 Floggings, which replicate the floggings administered within the church through history, may also come into play.